Pin-up Girls: the second wave!

-So, three years after my first solo pin-up exhibition I decided to have a second one as well.
-There were two main reasons behind my decision.
+I have always loved pin-ups and since 2010 I have been photographing Pinup-Girls extensively, greatly affected by the style and aesthetics of Gil Elvgren.
+Three years after my first solo pin-up exhibition I decided to have a second one as well.
+There were two main reasons behind this decision.